wp-plugins/google-calendar-events/readme.txt

 1. A page showing a full page calendar grid and various widgets.

 == Changelog ==

+= 0.7 =
+* Fixed bug causing event dates / times to be displayed in the wrong timezone
+* Changed the [link-path] Event Display Builder shortcode to [url]
+* Fixed an Opera specific CSS issue causing page lists to be hidden
+* Lists can now be displayed in descending or ascending order
+* Added [event-id] and [cal-id] Event Display Builder shortcodes
+* Added an offset parameter for date / time based Event Display Builder shortcodes
+* Added an autolink parameter for enabling / disabling automatic linking of URLs
+* Added gce-day-past or gce-day-future classes to calendar grid cells
+* Cleaned up CSS

 = 0.6 =
 * Drastically reduced memory usage